-As usual I entered any open churches, snapping a few photos when I could.
+I entered every church, snapping a few photos when permissible.
 Then I headed to Levoča for a walk around the town.
 Walking in a different direction than previously, I discovered the remnants of a crumbling building in the town wall, and off in the distance small church on a hill.
 An aside about my interest in churches.
 I disdain most of the forms that Christianity has taken, and look at churches for artistic and architectural purposes.
 While most other historic buildings fall into destruction, churches are often carefully preserved by the townsfolk.
 In addition, the church was often the only patron of the arts wealthy enough to employ the talented craftsmen and artists of the day.
 Thus I look at churches.

 From Levoča I headed toward the Vysoké Tatry and my final resting place, Stará Lesná.
 I first drove to Stary Smokovec, a lovely alpine village dotted with older hostels and hotels, and parked near the highest point for a sunset walk.
 I’d taken to walking in my flip flops because my running shoes were hurting my feet, but it wasn’t easy hiking mountains in sandals.
 Stary Smokovec in its current form had been established by a doctor who started a sanatorium there especially for tuberculosis patients.
 With an abundance of clean air and a mineral spring bubbling up in the town, it was the perfect location for such a place of healing.
 I took big lung fulls of air as I climbed up the trail that ran beside the ski lift.
 I hiked in T-shirt, shorts, and flip flops and must have looked like an alien to the people decked out in mountaineering gear, hiking poles, and climbing rope.
 Some of these people were probably descending from a technical climb, while I was just going for a stroll in the park.

-The air felt fine, and I descended dreaming of a well-made latte.
-Don’t ask me why, but when I get to tourist areas I assume that everyone knows how to make great coffee.
+The air felt fine, and I descended dreaming of a latte.
 I drove down the mountain to Stará Lesná, only 5 miles away, and finally found Villa Jezercak, the Privat or home where I would be staying.
 I was very lucky to get a room for 12 Euros per night.
 Anita, the woman who owned the home, greeted me warmly and introduced me to the accommodations.
 I could cook, keep food in the fridge, relax on the couch in the living room (needless to say, relaxing was low on my list), and I had a private room with a large comfy bed and a balcony with a view.
 What more could I want?
 Anita had recommended an aqua park in Vbrov.
 Aqua parks are very popular in Slovakia and Hungary.
 This one featured a warm medicinal pool, a cooler jacuzzi, and several swimming pools.
 I ended up using it after hiking 3000 vertical feet the next day (from Tatranska Lomnica to Skalnate Pleso).
 Exhausted, I dragged myself to the aqua park and soaked for an hour.
 I would have stayed longer but they closed early.
 The only other inhabitants was a father and son from Czechoslovakia.
 The son understood a little English but couldn’t speak any, so our contact was limited to hello and goodbye.
 Exhausted, I collapsed into bed around 11:15pm.